travelperk/jets-seatmap-react-lib-pub/README.md

 ```

-To override exits need to set `both` fields in the config - `exitIconUrlLeft` && `exitIconUrlRight` + define CSS style for exits:
+To override exits, you need to set `both` fields in the config - `exitIconUrlLeft` && `exitIconUrlRight` + define CSS style for exits:

 ```css
 .deck-exit__image {